Circassian Day of Mourning: Persecution of Circassian activists

 In May 2014, on the eve of the tragic date (May 21), Beslan Teuvazhev, one of the organizers of a campaign to make commemorative ribbons for the 150th anniversary of the Russian-Caucasian War, was detained by Moscow police officers.
 More than 70 thousand ribbons were seized from him.
 Later Teuvazhev was released, but the ribbons were not returned, having found signs of extremism in the inscriptions printed on them.
 Circassian activists call such an act "a continuation of the policy of oppression of national minorities" of the times of the empire.

 In spring 2017, a court in the Lazarevsky district of Krasnodar Krai sentenced seventy-year-old Circassian activist Ruslan Gvashev for his participation in the May 21, 2017 mourning events dedicated to the memory of the victims of the Russian-Caucasian War.
 Ruslan Gvashev is a well-known Circassian activist in the region, head of the Shapsug Khase, chairman of the Congress of Adyg-Shapsugs of the Black Sea region, vice-president of the Confederation of Peoples of the Caucasus and the International Circassian Association.
 Nevertheless, the court found the defendant guilty of organizing an unauthorized rally and imposed a fine of 10,000 rubles on Ruslan Gvashev.
 Due to the disability of the accused (Ruslan Gvashev has one leg amputated), the court released him directly from the courtroom.
 The Circassian activist, who does not agree with the offensive, in his opinion, charge, sought help from the Kabardino-Balkarian Human Rights Center in order to obtain a review of his case and recognition of the Circassians' right to hold memorial events.

 Since the beginning of 2022, the authorities have been working systematically to cancel Circassian (Adyghe) commemorative and festive events.

-Under far-fetched pretexts, they banned the celebration of the Circassian flag day, and later banned the procession that had become traditional in honor of the mourning day of May 21.
+They banned the celebration of the Circassian flag day, and later banned the procession that had become traditional in honor of the mourning day of May 21.